 Coming from Sydney from my brothers wedding weekend it was my seventh long haul flight in around 6 weeks – I was tired but am getting use to airports and long haul flights and I found myself mouthing the emergency exit demonstration.
 The flight was not very nice – we seemed to go through a storm – it was pretty spectacular until we hit a huge air pockets and it turned into a carnival ride when people sneak on food and drinks.

 Lagos is a very interesting place.
 From the air the first thing you notice is loads of yellow vans.
-I found out these are used as taxis and hold an impressive number of people given they are filled and some hang out of windows and have doors open to fit a couple more people where they stand on the rim and hold onto the roof as the van fangs down a roadway.
+I found out these are used as taxis and hold an impressive number of people given they are filled and some hang out of windows and have doors open to fit a couple more people where they stand on the rim and hold onto the roof as the van screams down a roadway.
 There are not many made roads, the large one are main arteries going from airport to towns and sections of the mainland onto various islands of the coast which is where I ended in Ikoyi.

 We have what I’ve nicknamed a barge car.
 It is a smaller second car that follows us.
 It is a security concern to be stationed for too long, given robbery is quiet rife a stationed car with a bunch of ex pats is a huge target.
 So this second car will barge through traffic if it gets too thick and makes a pathway for us.
 I still get a little confused as to how this doesn’t annoy the local people off to a high degree.
 The traffic is chaotic but has its orderly fashion.
 To give you an example we want to turn left (rules are American side driving) so we need to cross over traffic.
 Our barge car will edge into oncoming traffic and then just stop there so we have a clear path to cross.